IWATSUKI Ningyo (Dolls)

-These dolls played a large role in the important and lively events of the annual Girl's Day and Boy's Day celebrations in the late Edo period.
+Iwatsuki dolls were first made toward the end of the Edo era (1600-1868) and played an important role in the events of the annual Girl's Day and Boy's Day celebrations of the time.

-Iwatsuki dolls characteristically have a large torso to which the head is attached, and the head itself has round contours and clearly defined facial features.
+Iwatsuki dolls have a large torso and a head with round contours and clearly defined facial features.
 The eyes are large and somewhat brightly colored.

 How to make